-Support your skin from the inside out with a blueberry collagen smoothie.
-A 5-minute recipe, this drink is simple and healthy.
+A 5-minute recipe, this drink is simple and tasty!

 Recipe Highlights